Beslan school siege: Day two

-In the afternoon, the gunmen allowed Ruslan Aushev, respected ex-president of Ingushetia and retired Soviet Army general, to enter the school building and agreed to personally release to him 11 nursing women and all 15 babies.
+In the afternoon, the gunmen allowed former president of Ingushetia Ruslan Aushev to enter the school building and agreed to personally release to him 11 nursing women and all 15 babies.
 The women's older children were left behind and one mother refused to leave, so Aushev carried out her youngest child instead.
 The terrorists gave Aushev a videotape made in the school and a note with demands from their purported leader, Shamil Basayev, who was not present in Beslan.
 The existence of the note was kept secret by Russian authorities, while the tape was declared as being empty (which was later proved incorrect).
 It was falsely announced that the militants had made no demands.
 In the note, Basayev demanded recognition of a "formal independence for Chechnya" in the framework of the Commonwealth of Independent States.
-He also said that although the Chechen separatists "had played no part" in the Russian apartment bombings of 1999, they would now publicly take responsibility for them if needed.
+He also said that although the Chechen separatists "had played no part" in the 1999 Russian apartment bombings, they would now publicly take responsibility for them if needed.
 Some Russian officials and state-controlled media later criticised Aushev for entering the school, accusing him of colluding with the terrorists.

 The lack of food and water took a toll upon the young children, many of whom were forced to stand for long periods in the hot, tightly packed gym.
 Many children disrobed because of the sweltering heat in the gymnasium, which led to false rumors of sexual impropriety.
 Many children fainted, and parents feared that these children would die.
 Some hostages drank their own urine.
 Occasionally, the militants (many of whom took off their masks) took out some of the unconscious children and poured water on their heads before returning them to the sports hall.
 Later in the day, some adults also started to faint from fatigue and thirst.
-Because of the conditions in the gym, when the explosion and gun battle began on the third day, many of the surviving children were so fatigued that they were barely able to flee from the carnage.
+Because of the conditions in the gym, when the explosions and gun battle began on the third day, many of the surviving children were so fatigued that they were barely able to flee.

-At about 15:30, two grenades were detonated by the militants against security forces outside the school approximately ten minutes apart, setting a police car on fire and injuring one officer, but Russian forces did not return fire.
+Around 15:30, two grenades were detonated by the militants against security forces outside the school approximately ten minutes apart, setting a police car on fire and injuring one officer, but Russian forces did not return fire.
 As the day and night wore on, the combination of stress and sleep deprivation—and possibly drug withdrawal—made the hostage-takers increasingly hysterical and unpredictable.
 The crying of the children irritated them, and on several occasions crying children and their mothers were threatened that they would be shot if the crying did not cease.
-Russian authorities claimed that the terrorists had "listened to German heavy metal group Rammstein on personal stereos during the siege to keep themselves edgy and fired up."
-(Rammstein had previously come under fire following the Columbine High School massacre, and again in 2007 after the Jokela High School shooting).
+Russian authorities claimed that the terrorists had listened to German heavy metal group Rammstein on personal stereos during the siege to keep themselves "edgy and fired up".